ConnieQiu/Palpet/README.md

 What is PalPet?

 Take care of your own virtual pet!
 Make sure to keep it alive by feeding it some fruit from the Shop.
-If you need more money, have some fun and play a game!
+If you need more money to buy fruit, have some fun and play a game!

 All pictures are from the Simulator in Xcode on an iPhone 15 on iOS 17.0.